 4. Washington, District of Columbia

-There is a continuing need for homes and offices because Washington, DC is such a significant political hub.
+There is a continuing need for homes, hotels and offices because Washington, DC is such a significant political hub so there is always a demand for more accommodations, as is the case with hotels near BWI airport.
 It becomes one of the most expensive cities of the USA as a result, pushing up rents and home prices.
 The cost of decent accommodation is very high.
 Other prices are on average a little more than the national norm, but the effect is lessened by a first-rate transit system, lovely parks, and numerous excellent free and low-cost attractions.
 The city is quite lovely.

 5. Los Angeles, California